mildwonkey/scthema/README.md

         - not sure how we end up with files in the cue.mod directory, or if it's relevant to this use case
         - perhaps it'd be an alternative to kindsys.BuildInstance - just copy all the kinds into cue.mod/

-thema
-* `load.InstanceWithThema` requires a cue.mod
-* constraint.cue causes issues with thema: import failed: cannot find package "github.com/grafana/kindsys"
-    * go error or cue error?
-* need to include the kindsys.Core

 General notes/findings(?)

 - `cue.mod` directory is ignored by kindsys loading functions; it's _required_ when using thema but I'm not sure why
-- very confusing: cue is declarative, but thema depends on the _order_ of sequences - whre does the schema version go? what's the link between "unnumbered schemas" and "dashboard schema version 36"? shouldn't the schema version be declared as well?
+- cue is declarative, but thema depends on the _order_ of sequences - whre does the schema version go? what's the link between "unnumbered schemas" and "dashboard schema version 36"? shouldn't the schema version be declared as well? (some of this has been improved in thema since writing this)
+- `lineage` isn't a keyword to thema; need to pass the actual path.
+Is `seqs`?
+Are they all arbitrary keys?
+That seems fragile; we might need to add stricter checking for that (if there's default or reserved attribute for lineage, we don't need to write `v.LookupPath(cue.ParsePath($LINLINLIN))` every time - maybe that's fine, but it seems like it would be hard to troubleshoot, and hard for third party app developers.
+Maybe that's something for the SDK)